Military Offenses | Military Law Center

 - POSITIVE URINALYSIS TESTS

-The new Marine Corps standard mandates that a minuscule reading of just .01 percent will subject a Marine Corps soldier to mandatory counseling…
+The new Marine Corps standard mandates that a minuscule reading of just .01 percent will subject a Marine Corps servicemember to mandatory counseling…

 For More Information: POSITIVE URINALYSIS TESTS